byt3n33dl3/Offshore/docs/build.md

 # Build

 We'll only cover the build process on Linux since we will be providing Windows and macOS binaries.
-Building trojan on every platform is similar.
+Building offshore on every platform is similar.

 ## Dependencies

-Install these dependencies before you build (note that the test has some [additional dependencies](https://github.com/trojan-gfw/trojan/blob/master/tests/LinuxSmokeTest/README.md)):
+Install these dependencies before you build (note that the test has some [additional dependencies](https://github.com/offshore-gfw/offshore/blob/master/tests/LinuxSmokeTest/README.md)):

 - [CMake](https://cmake.org/) >= 3.7.2
 - [Boost](http://www.boost.org/) >= 1.66.0